xiaoming-01ai/descartes/README.md

 ##### Where v represents the query vector and n represents the number of nearest neighbors returned

 ## 3. **Team members**
-The team members come from HWTL and SDU.
+The team members come from 01AI: Xiaoming Peng, Gaofei Wang

-HWTL: Weipeng Jiang, Wei Han, Bo Bai

-SDU: Kun Wang, Zixu Li, Zhiwei Chen, Shanzhi Li, Yupeng Hu, Liqiang Nie